sisl/ngsim_env/docs/install_env_gail_full.md

 # this takes a while
 conda env create -f environment.yml conda env update
+# this may give an error about twisted, tensorflow dpeending on a different numpy version.
+Ignore it for now.
 # If hdf5 is not installed, install it as it is required by AutoEnvs later in the process
-conda install hdf5
+sudo apt-get install hdf5-tools conda install hdf5 conda install matplotlib
+# Check the install went through correctly
+python
+    >>>import mpl_toolkits
+    >>>quit()

 # activate the rllab environment
 source activate rllab3
 python setup.py develop